I would wager a guess that the most used word in a child’s vocabulary is the word “mom”. And that’s just counting the first year they learn to speak.

 - I got away from it all.

 Even now, with my workload ever-growing, I hit my limit from time to time.
-But before I lose my cool on the next person who has the misfortune of crossing paths with me, I put my work away, pull up Spider Solitaire, play some soft music and ask the girls to give me space.
+But before I lose my cool on the next person who has the misfortune of crossing paths with me, I put my work away, pull up Spider Solitaire, play some soft music, or color.